visit-dav/visit/src/doc/cli_manual/functions.rst

     located in the user's VisIt directory.
 If the flag is set to 1 then the session file is assumed to be located in the user's VisIt directory otherwise the filename must contain an absolute path.

-mapping : tuple
-    A tuple of strings representing the maping from sources as specified in the original session file to new sources.
-Sources in the original session file are numbered starting from 0.
-So, this tuple of strings simply contains the new names for each of the sources, in order.

 return type : CLI_return_t
     RestoreSession returns 1 on success and 0 on failure.